gostan99/ai_briefing_bot/README.md

 # AI Briefing Bot (Event-Driven MVP)

-Early scaffold for a briefing bot that reacts to YouTube uploads, collects transcripts, generates AI-powered summaries, and emails the highlights.
+A briefing bot that reacts to YouTube uploads, collects transcripts, generates AI-powered summaries, and emails the highlights.
 The current codebase contains the shared plumbing (env config, Postgres models) while the webhook-driven pipeline is captured in `docs/architecture.md`.

 ## Components